IBM/transition-amr-parser/README.md

 ### Structured-mBART

 Current version.
-Cross-lingual version of Structured-BART
+Cross-lingual version of Structured-BART.
+Model training and decoding tested on NVIDIA Tesla A100 and v100 GPU with 40-80BG of GPU memory.

 ### Structured-BART